rchurch4/quotes/README.md

 **"The machine does not isolate man from the great problems of nature but plunges him more deeply into them."** - Antoine de Saint-Exupery

+**"Any sufficiently advanced technology is indistinguishable from magic."** - Arthur C. Clarke

 ### Other

 **"Wit beyond measure is man's greatest treasure."** - J.K.
 Rowling